Looking to hire a health and wellness freelance writer? I have some advice.

 - How involved should the writer be?
 Do you want a writer who understands your business, helps with marketing plans, and becomes part of your team?
 Or do you just want someone to write, with little involvement?

 - What is your budget?
 Although writers charge differently, have a general idea of your budget.
-You can check out this survey by Clear Voice to get an idea for rates and how they correlate with the writer’s experience level.
+Rates usually correlate with the skillset of the writer, experience level, and if they have any industry-specific expertise.
 I will say when it comes to freelance writing you get what you pay for.

 What is your previous experience in writing for my particular type of business?

-Ideally, the freelancer should have some degree of demonstrated writing experience.
-Maybe it’s a personal blog they have been maintaining regularly with a decent following.
-Or maybe they have previously been published on similar websites.
-They should be able to provide multiple writing samples, as well as references from people they have previously written for.
+Ideally, the freelancer should have some degree of demonstrated writing experience working directly with clients.
+Look for writers that have been previously published on similar websites or worked with wellness brands similar to yours.
+Any writer should be able to provide multiple writing samples, as well as references from people they have previously written for.

-Additionally, since the field of nutrition is so vast, dietitians and other nutrition professionals tend to specialize in a particular area.
+Additionally, since the field of health and wellness is so vast, dietitians and other nutrition professionals tend to specialize in a particular area.
 Some are specialists in sports nutrition, while others focus on diabetes or weight management.
-Be sure to ask what they consider their specific expertise before you hire a nutrition writer to see if there is a match between your goals and theirs.
+Be sure to ask what the writer considers their specific expertise before you hire a writer to see if there is a match between your goals and theirs.

 What is your turnaround time on articles and projects?

 On the other hand, it’s important to be realistic about your expectations.
-I have had potential clients reach out to me who expect a 24-hour turn around on projects.
-This is an unrealistic expectation and quality work takes time.
-If you need a quick turnaround time, consider hiring a full time writer for your team.
+Most quality writers will not have a 24-hour turnaround on projects.
+Quality work takes time.
+If you need a quick turnaround time, consider hiring a full-time writer for your team.

 What is your revision process?